-In March 2008, the Division of Pharmacoepidemiology and Clinical Pharmacology of Utrecht University received designation as a European/World Health Organization (EURO/WHO) Collaborating Centre for Pharmacoepidemiology and Pharmaceutical Policy Analysis.
+Since March 2008, the Division of Pharmacoepidemiology and Clinical Pharmacology at Utrecht University hosts the Utrecht Centre for Pharmaceutical Policy and Regulation.

-Located in the Department of Pharmaceutical Sciences of the Utrecht University, the Utrecht WHO Collaborating Centre will work to create an innovative platform for knowledge transfer by providing research and policy oriented advanced training, education and consulting opportunities for an international network of public health professionals, policy makers and regulatory experts.
+Located in the Department of Pharmaceutical Sciences of the Utrecht University, the Utrecht Centre will work to create an innovative platform for knowledge transfer by providing research and policy oriented advanced training, education and consulting opportunities for an international network of public health professionals, policy makers and regulatory experts.
 These activities will help in meeting the needs of a new generation of well-skilled and educated pharmaceutical policy analysts.
-The Utrecht WHO Collaborating Centre will nurture an environment for both need based pharmaceutical policy research, formulation and analysis, as well as science driven, blue-sky thinking about innovative approaches in public health and medicines and will support and respond to pharmaceutical policy work of WHO.
+The Utrecht Centre will nurture an environment for both need based pharmaceutical policy research, formulation and analysis, as well as science driven, blue-sky thinking about innovative approaches in public health and medicines and will support and respond to pharmaceutical policy work of the World Health Organization (WHO).